rgasper/battery-dev/README.md

 - Jupyter Lab: a flexible and highly adopted entrypoint for writing & debugging python code
 - Data Version Control (DVC): fully defined workflows and easy data sharing when combined with the cloud

+Note: this is not finished, there isn't really a model here.
+The fundamental issue is the low amount of data.
+I think an interesting direction to go is to implement a RNN that from a history of charge/discharge profiles predicts the next charge/discharge profile, though defining what is input data and what is target data in that case becomes very muddy.

 ## Setup

 We're using Docker to ensure we all have identical environments to work in.
 To get started, first install Docker for your operating system: https://docs.docker.com/get-docker/.